 Graduation exercises for Nova Southeastern University take place each summer.
-Eligibility is determined by having completed all requirements prior to the graduation date or by the end of the summer term.
-Students eligible to participate in graduation may contact the Office of the University Registrar for information about graduation ceremonies.
+Eligibility is determined by having completed all requirements prior to the graduation date or expecting to complete internship by the end of the summer term.
+Candidates eligible to participate in graduation may contact the Office of the University Registrar for information about graduation ceremonies.